cies/kubuntu-setup/chrome/README.md

 ## Plugins, add-ons, apps, whatever...

-I only use Chromium for Hangouts, so I install that.
+* I only use Chromium for Hangouts, so I install that from the Chrome Store.